-Interactive website with games, three audio collections in Anishinaabemowin with English transcripts, and teachers' guides from grades 4-10.
+Interactive website with games, three audio collections in Anishnaabemowin with English transcripts, and teachers' guides from grades 4-10.
 Dedicated to documenting the knowledge of the Elders and traditional knowledge.

-Website to promote and revitalize Anishinaabemowin.
+Website to promote and revitalize Anishnaabemowin.
 Offers lessons, stories, songs (men's traditional, children's, and popular), prayers, and teachings, as well as student projects.
-MP3s with text in Anishinaabemowin.
+MP3s with text in Anishnaabemowin.